papajake217/C-Programs/README.md

 # C-Programs
 Various C programs I wrote.

-Includes labs I did, as well as a project based on an ant solving a maze using pheromones to track paths taken.
+Also includes labs I did, as well as a project based on an ant solving a maze using pheromones to track paths taken.